A Fury Warrior is a berserker that barges right in the middle of combat with two two-handed weapons, each controlled singlehandedly.

 Whirlwind is your AoE ability dealing minor physical damage to the targets within the 8-m range.
 If your Whirlwind does deal damage, you get the buff Meat Cleaver with 20-sec duration.
 It allows your next Bloodthirst or Rampage hit up to 4 additional targets, except the damage dealt to these targets will be 50% of the regular one.

 Heroic Throw allows you to throw your weapon into the selected target 8-30 m away from you, deal them minor physical damage but increase the menace level significantly.
 CD 6 secs.

 Titan’s Grip is a Fury Warrior’s passive aura.
-It allows you to utilize a two-handed weapon with one hand and increases your max Health by 15%.
+It allows you to utilize a two-handed weapon with one hand.

 Berserker Rage allows you to cancel Fear, Sap and Incapacitate effects on you and become immune to them for 6 secs.
 CD 1 min.

 Heroic Leap makes you jump to a selected location 8-40 m remote.
 Wherever you land, you deal minor physical damage to your enemies within the 8-m range.
 CD 45 secs.